syrkis/miiii/paper/main.typ

 The frequency of a positive sample in task $i$ is used as the weight for the focal loss during training.
 Furthermore, a one-hot vector is used to mask tasks to shield the model from a particular signal during training.

 = Results

-The best performing model was trained with the hyper-parameters in @hyper_param_search.
+The best performing model was trained with the hyper-parameters in @hyper_param_search_result.
 As seen in figures @trainig_acc, the model grokked on all 29 tasks, achieving perfect accuracy.
 Note that tasks 2, 3, 5 and 7 occur in succession (with 5 and 7 swapped), while rest happen, more or less simultaneously, after the initial 4.
 This could indicate that a more geneal solution has been found, differing in a parameterized way from one another.

 #figure(
   table(